informalsystems/quint/doc/repl.md

 As you can see, `initNondet` does what we wanted: It chooses the initial temperature from the interval `[-40, 40]` and sets `heatingOn` and `beeping` to `false`.
-The magic is done by the special syntax form of TNT that looks like follows:
+The magic is done by the special syntax form of Quint that looks like follows:

 ```